hmokingbird/Devify/README.md

 -Built with Mongo, Node, and Express

-##How to use
+## How to use

--git clone the repository
+*git clone the repository

--npm install all the required dependencies
+*npm install all the required dependencies

--npm start
+*npm start

 That's it, you're done!